sybrew/the-seo-framework/readme.txt

 TODO why is base_get_sitemap_store_key() used instead of one inferred from the $sitemap_id?
 	-> Move that to the sitemap bridge; so we could also a transient for Google News?
 		-> This may speed up rendering the news sitemap and reduce overhead when plugins are activate that manipulate the query.
-TODO with changes set to the sitemap, test whether plugins Polylang/WPML still work as intended -> Have their languages been initialized?
-	-> Also test other translation plugins.

 TODO change autodescription-updates-cache to autodescription-persistent-cache?
 	-> In theory, we can just delete the old one; since it has no data that is required for normal operation.